List of funk musicians

-This is a list of funk music artists.
+This is a list of notable funk music bands and artists.
 This includes artists who have either been very important to the funk genre or have had a considerable amount of exposure (such as in the case of one who has been on a major label).
 Bands are listed by the first letter in their name (not including the words "a", "an", or "the"), and individuals are listed by last name.